wp-plugins/sqid-payments-gateway-for-woocommerce/readme.txt

 * WooCommerce (2.2.x)

-= Supported subscriptions and recurring payments:=
+= Supported subscriptions and recurring payments: =

 * currently in beta and not available until next release.